Corn dogs have never gotten old for me.

 This is the perfect kind of finger food, and it isn’t even fried.
 That’s right, these savory muffins are baked, so there’s no messy cleanup to deal with, no hot oil, and no sacrificing flavor in exchange for a healthier calorie load.

 If you want to serve this recipe for dinner, it’s a great option for a fun weeknight meal, or movie night in front of the TV.
-You can also serve them up as snacks, or put out a platter along with the other appetizers at your next big gathering.
+You can also serve them up as snacks, or put out a platter along with the other finger food appetizers at your next big gathering or holiday party.

 I recommend pinning this recipe for tailgating season as well, because it’s always a winner that’s perfect for nibbling on game day.